-- Requirements in [43, Section 2.B.1] - The complete specifications can be found in [7]. - Design rationale: a summary is provided in Chapter 2, with pointers to sections with more details.
+- Requirements in [50, Section 2.B.1] - The complete specifications can be found in [8]. - Design rationale: a summary is provided in Chapter 2, with pointers to sections with more details.

-- Any security argument and a preliminary analysis: this is the purpose of the complete Chapters 3-5. - Tunable parameters: a summary is provided in Section 2.4, with pointers to sections with more details. - Recommended value for each digest size: see [7, Section 1] for the number of rounds and [7, Section 4] for the other parameters. - Bounds below which we expect cryptanalysis to become practical: this can be found in Sections 3.3.2 and 5.4. - Requirements in [43, Section 2.B.2] - The estimated computational efficiency can be found in Chapter 7. - A description of the platform used to generate the estimate can be found in Sections 7.3.1 and 7.3.2. - The speed estimate on the reference platform can be found in Section 7.3.2. - Requirements in [43, Section 2.B.3] - The known answer and Monte Carlo results can be found on the optical media. - Requirements in [43, Section 2.B.4] - The expected strength of KECCAK is stated in [7, Section 3]. - The link between the security claim and the expected strength criteria listed in [43, Section 4.A] can be found in Section 6.1.2.
-More details can be found in Sections 3.1.3, 3.1.4, 3.1.5 and 4.7. - For HMAC specifically, see also Section 6.2.3. - Other pseudo random functions (PRF) constructions: some modes of use are proposed in Section 6.1. - Requirements in [43, Section 2.B.5] - We formally state that we have not inserted any trapdoor or any hidden weakness in KECCAK.
-Moreover, we believe that the structure of the KECCAK-f permutation does not offer enough degrees of freedom to hide a trapdoor or any other weakness. - Requirements in [43, Section 2.B.6] - Advantages and limitations: a summary is provided in Chapter 2, with pointers to sections with more details.
+- Any security argument and a preliminary analysis: this is the purpose of the complete Chapters 3-5. - Tunable parameters: a summary is provided in Section 2.4, with pointers to sections with more details. - Recommended value for each digest size: see [8, Section 1] for the number of rounds and [8, Section 4] for the other parameters. - Bounds below which we expect cryptanalysis to become practical: this can be found in Sections 3.3.2 and 5.4. - Requirements in [50, Section 2.B.2] - The estimated computational efficiency can be found in Chapter 7. - A description of the platforms used to generate the estimates can be found in Section 7.3.1. - The speed estimate on the reference platform can also be found in Section 7.3.1. - Requirements in [50, Section 2.B.3] - The known answer and Monte Carlo results can be found on the optical media. - Requirements in [50, Section 2.B.4] - The expected strength of KECCAK is stated in [8, Section 3]. - The link between the security claim and the expected strength criteria listed in [50, Section 4.A] can be found in Section 6.1.2.
+More details can be found in Sections 3.1.3, 3.1.4, 3.1.5 and 4.7. - For HMAC specifically, see also Section 6.2.3. - Other pseudo random functions (PRF) constructions: some modes of use are proposed in Section 6.1. - Requirements in [50, Section 2.B.5] - We formally state that we have not inserted any trapdoor or any hidden weakness in KECCAK.
+Moreover, we believe that the structure of the KECCAK-f permutation does not offer enough degrees of freedom to hide a trapdoor or any other weakness. - Requirements in [50, Section 2.B.6] - Advantages and limitations: a summary is provided in Chapter 2, with pointers to sections with more details.